A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 All pupils with SEND will have access to Element 1 and 2 of a school’s budget which equates to £6,000.
 Some pupils with SEND may access additional funding.
 This additional funding might be from a budget which is devolved to and moderated by the Family of Schools.
 For those with the most complex needs, additional funding is allocated by the local authority.
 The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.

-Children are monitored carefully and if they are displaying significant difficulties the class teacher has an initial meeting with the Inclusion Lead.
+Children are monitored carefully and if they are displaying significant difficulties the class teacher has an initial meeting with the SENCo.
 In the first instance they look at the provision and environment that the child accesses to identify adjustments that could make a difference to outcomes.
 After a graduated response has been considered, including consultation with parents, a support package is arranged.
 This may include support in the classroom, an intervention programme, a referral to Springboard or an application for additional funding.

 - 3.f) How will my child/young person be included in activities outside the classroom, including school trips?